yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Appointment-intro.md

  - **Additional Participants** - other participant type codes in the list may optionally be used to reference other FHIR Resource types ie RelatedPerson, Device, Healthcare Service.
 However it must not be assumed that a data consumer will have the ability to display anything more than the provided “display” text associated with a reference to these resources.

  - **Incoming Referral**: Link to the originating Referral, if relevant and implemented.
 This could be very useful information.
-However FHIR makes significant changes from the STU3 "ReferralRequest" to the R4 "ServiceRequest", and so we are reluctant to mandate implementation at this stage
+However FHIR makes significant changes from the STU3 "ReferralRequest" to the R4 "ServiceRequest", and so we are reluctant to mandate implementation at this stageu

+ - **End** - the end date/time has been marked as optional as providers and consumers indicated that this is not an important field, with most people only being interested in the start date/time.

+- **Minutes Duration** - can optionally be used to indicate at-a-glance how long the appointment is.
+May also be useful to indicate the anticipated duration within a longer overall timeslot.

 ### **Discouraged or Removed fields**